wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 Update the name of the tab by selecting **Capabilities** > **Tabs** in the App Studio navigation pane on the left.

 Locate the only personal tab in the project.
-Select the **... > Edit** menu option on the tab.
+Select the menu for more options on the tab, and select **Edit**.
 Change the name of the tab to **My First Tab**.
 Add `?theme={theme}` to the end of the **Content URL** property.
 Select **Save** to save your changes.

 The changes made to the app within App Studio aren't saved to your project.
 If you want to update the project, download the app package from App Studio.

 To download the project, select **Finish** > **Test and distribute** in the App Studio navigation pane on the left.
 Then select **Download**.

 > [!CAUTION]
-> Be careful if you chose to update the *manifest.json* file in your project with the one in the package downloaded from App Studio.
+> Be careful if you chose to update the manifest.json file in your project with the one in the package downloaded from App Studio.
 >
 > The manifest file in your project contains placeholder strings that are updated by the build and debugging process that's replaced when you test the project.
 This simplifies the development and debugging process.
 >
 > For instance, the placeholder `{{HOSTNAME}}` is replaced with the hosting URL of the app each time the package is re-created.
 >
-> So you might not want to completely replace the existing *manifest.json* file with the file generated by App Studio.
+> So you might not want to completely replace the existing manifest.json file with the file generated by App Studio.

 ## Install and test the Microsoft Teams app

 In App Studio, select **Finish** > **Test and distribute** in the App Studio navigation pane on the left.
 Then select **Install**.
-Notice the new names and descriptions are shown prior to installing the app:
+Notice that the new names and descriptions are shown prior to installing the app.

 ![Screenshot of installing the updated app](../media/03-yo-teams-16.png)